ykhodak/DataSpinner/README.md

 ```
 TCP      throughput=340.00 Kt/s latency=18,000 usec
 UDP(raw) throughput=100.00 Kt/s latency=200 usec
-FastDDS  throughput=15 Kt/s     latency=30,000 usec
+DDS      throughput=15 Kt/s     latency=30,000 usec
 ```
 Notice that UDP numbers above are deceiving, the software doesn't implement re-transmissions or any buffering and packet at these speeds do get lost.
-TCP shows reliable data transmission and FastDDS also keeps packets in line without any gaps.
+TCP shows reliable data transmission and DDS also keeps packets in line without any gaps.

-At this moment we didn't try to introduce buffering and re-transmissions in UDP and used default Quality of Service (QoS) options for FastDDS application.
+At this moment we didn't try to introduce buffering and re-transmissions in UDP and used default Quality of Service (QoS) options for DDS application.
 The IDL for DDS looks similar to SOR that we used in TCP and UDP:
 ```
 struct IntData
 {